Celebrating Canada’s 150th in the Capital

 Beautifying the Capital

-We are working on several projects that will enhance the beauty of the Capital, including:
+We are working on several projects that will enhance the beauty of the Capital, including these initiatives:

-- A unique tulip species for Canada’s 150th anniversary celebrations
+- Introduction of a unique tulip species for Canada’s 150th anniversary

 - Rehabilitation of the Garden of the Provinces and Territories